Living Room Sets for Small Spaces

 This first tip may seem obvious, but it's easy to overlook.
 With limited space, your first instinct may be to go with less furniture.
 However, with a cleverly arranged and correctly sized small living room set, you can have all the pieces you need.

 Filling the whole living room with a huge sofa makes an already tiny area feel smaller.
 On the other hand, a compact loveseat, chair, or apartment-size sofa is the perfect piece of space-saving furniture.
 If you absolutely need lots of seating, consider fitting a slim sectional into a corner.
+If your small space requires versatility, a small sleeper sofa is great way to accommodate both daily living and overnight guests.

 2 Piece Black & Gray Patterened Couch and Chair Set with Neutral Colored Accents